House of Valois: Hundred Years' War

 The Hundred Years' War could be considered a lengthy war of succession between the houses of Valois and Plantagenet.
 The early reign of Philip VI was a promising one for France.
-The new king fought the Flemings on behalf of his vassal, the count of Flanders, and restored that count to power.
+The new king fought the Flemings on behalf of his vassal, the Count of Flanders, and restored that Count to power.
 Edward III's aggression against Scotland, a French ally, prompted Philip VI to confiscate Guyenne.
 In the past the English kings would have to submit to the King of France.
 But Edward, having descended from the French kings, claimed the throne for himself.
 France was then at the height of its power.
 No one believed that the English king could make good his claim to France.

 Edward's initial strategy was to ally with Flanders and the princes of the Empire.
 The alliances were costly and not very productive.
 While on a truce the French and English kings intervened in the War of the Breton Succession.
 In 1346, Edward invaded France and pillaged the countryside rather than attempt to hold territory.
 French forces led by Philip VI confronted Edward III at the Battle of Crécy, which resulted in a devastating and humiliating defeat for the French.
 Despite this, the most that Edward could make out of his victory was the capture of Calais.

 John II succeeded his father Philip VI in 1350.
 He was menaced by Charles II of Navarre, of the Évreux branch of the Capetian family, who aspired to the French throne by the right of his mother, the senior descendant of Philip IV of France.
-Charles' character eventually alienated both the French and English monarchs, because he readily switched sides whenever it suited his interest.
+Charles' character eventually alienated both the French and English monarchs, because he readily switched sides whenever it suited his interests.
 In 1356, Edward, the Black Prince, eldest son and heir of Edward III, led an army to a chevauchée in France.
 John pursued the Black Prince, who tried to avoid battling the French king's superior force.
 Negotiations broke down.
 In the Battle of Poitiers, the French suffered another humiliating defeat, and their king was captured.
 Edward hoped to capitalize on the victory by invading France and having himself crowned at Reims.
 But the new leader, the Dauphin Charles, avoided another pitched battle, and the city of Reims withstood siege.
 In the Treaty of Brétigny, the English king gained an enlarged Aquitaine in full sovereignty, gave up the duchy of Touraine, the counties of Anjou and Maine, the suzerainty of Brittany and of Flanders, and his claim to the French throne.